-Integrity is a word we hear throughout our professional careers.
-But integrity is one of the most misunderstood and misused words in organizations.
 Integrity is more than just being honest.
 Integrity also means consistency of actions, values, methods, measures, principles, expectations, and outcomes.
 Integrity is regarded as the truthfulness or accuracy of one’s actions.
 An individual with integrity is the antidote to self-interest.

 We live in a world where “the end justifies the means” has become an acceptable school of thought for far too many individuals.
 Sales executives overpromise and under deliver, all in the name of making their quarterly quota.
 Applicants exaggerate their resumes because they desperately need a job.
 CEOs overstate their annual projected earnings without the full buy-in or understanding from their team.
 Entrepreneurs overstate their pro formas because they want the highest valuation possible from an investor.
 Investors understate a company’s value in order to negotiate a lower valuation in a deal.
 Employees call in “sick” because they don’t have any more paid time off.
 In each case, the person committing the act of dishonesty told themselves they had a perfectly valid or rational reason why the end result justified their lack of integrity.
 Over time, such behavior - while wrong - becomes the norm.